moby/moby/docs/sources/commandline/command/ps.rst

     List containers

-      -a=false: Show all containers.
+      -a : Show all containers.
 Only running containers are shown by default.
-      -notrunc=false: Don't truncate output
+      -notrunc : Don't truncate output
-      -q=false: Only display numeric IDs
+      -q : Only display numeric IDs